Water supply and sanitation in Pakistan: Asian Development Bank

-Punjab Community Water Supply and Sanitation Sector Project (2003-2007).
+Punjab Community Water Supply and Sanitation Sector Project (2003–2007).
 The ADB also financed the Punjab Community Water Supply and Sanitation Sector Project with US$50 million, which was active in rural areas in all districts of the Punjab province from 2003 until the end of 2007.
 As a result, about 2.5 million additional people in 778 villages were provided with water supply and sanitation facilities, according to the ADB "with full cost recovery".
 Community-based organizations maintain and operate the schemes and charge the users.
 Tehsil municipal administrations were strengthened and received training.
 In addition, communities received training in health and hygiene practices and the construction of latrines.
 The project also established a link between the beneficiary communities and micro finance institutions, which have disbursed about US$4 million to about 15,000 borrowers in 617 communities.

 Japan

 Abbottabad water supply (since 2010).
 In September 2010 JICA approved a 3.644 billion Yen grant to improve water supply in Abbottabad in the Pashtun area through the development of surface water supply for the city that so far depended only on groundwater.
 The project has no sanitation component.
 In 2008 and 2010 it had approved two grants in the amount of 5.19 billion Yen for water supply in Faisalabad in Punjab.
-Just as the project in Abbotabad, it aims at developing bulk water supply, in this case from a well field located near a Canal, the Jhang Branch Canal.
+Just as the project in Abbottabad, it aims at developing bulk water supply, in this case from a well field located near a Canal, the Jhang Branch Canal.
 A parallel project provides training and advice on institutional reforms.
 The project builds on a previous project to improve the water distribution network in the city.

 Lahore Sanitation (since 2006).
 Since 2006 JICA has provided grants in the amount of 2.44 billion Yen to improve sanitation and drainage in Lahore under two projects.

 Karachi (1994-?).
 In 1994 the Japanese Bank for International Cooperation (JBIC), one of the predecessor agencies of today's JICA, approved a 10.3 billion Yen loan for a Karachi Water Supply Improvement Project.
 JICA also supported a Master Plan for water Supply and sewerage in Karachi, completed as a final draft in 2008.